 \section{Introduction}

+In order to introduce our results and the background theory in a\ precise way, we need to fix some definitions.
 A \emph{graph} $G$ consists of a finite set $V(G)$ of \emph{vertices}, and a finite set $E(G)$ of \emph{edges}; each element of $E(G)$ is incident on one or two vertices.
 An edge incident on only one vertex is a \emph{loop}.
+Two distinct vertices incident on a single edge are \emph{neighbors}; the set of neighbors of a vertex $v$ is the \emph{open neighborhood} $N_{G}(v)$.
 It is often convenient to think of an edge as consisting of two distinct \emph{half-edges}, each of which is incident on precisely one vertex.
 An edge is \emph{directed }by specifying that one half-edge is initial and the other is terminal; as the half-edges are distinct, every edge can be directed in two different ways.
-The \emph{degree} of a vertex is the number of incident half-edges, and a $k$\emph{-regular} graph is one whose vertices all have degree $k$.
+The \emph{degree} of a vertex $v$ is the number of half-edges incident at $v$.
+A $k$ \emph{-regular} graph is one whose vertices all have degree $k$.
 Edges incident on precisely the same vertices are \emph{parallel}, and a graph with no loops and no parallels is \emph{simple}.
 A \emph{circuit} in a graph is a sequence $v_{1}$, $h_{1}$, $h_{2}^{\prime}$, $v_{2}$, ..., $v_{k}$, $h_{k}$, $h_{k+1}^{\prime}$, $v_{k+1}=v_{1}$ such that for each $i$, $h_{i}$ and $h_{i}^{\prime}$ are half-edges incident on $v_{i}$, and $h_{i}$ and $h_{i+1}^{\prime}$ are half-edges of a single edge $e_{i}$.
 A vertex may appear repeatedly on a circuit, but an edge may not appear more than once.
 If it happens that for every $i$, $e_{i}$ is a directed edge with initial half-edge $h_{i}$, then the circuit is \emph{directed};\ in general a directed graph may contain both directed circuits and undirected circuits.
 An \emph{Eulerian graph }is a graph that possesses at least one \emph{Eulerian circuit}, i.e., a circuit which includes every edge.

 This paper concerns a family of graph invariants, the \emph{interlace polynomials}.
 We use the term in a generic sense, to include also some polynomials that were introduced under other names.
 All of these polynomials are motivated by the circuit theory of 4-regular graphs.